Traveling in Central Spain: Best Destinations for the Artsy Traveler

 Panoramic aerial view over Madrid, Spain.

-We happened to visit on September 29, the national day of protest against proposed government cuts.
+On one trip we happened to visit on September 29, the national day of protest against proposed government cuts.
 Thousands of demonstrators in the central Puerta del Sol wore red and chanted “No!”.

 We’d heard that the whole city was shut down, but, as tourists, we didn’t experience any inconvenience beyond the taxis taking longer routes to get to the museums and tacking on a €2 surcharge.
 Considering the fares were around €5, we weren’t bothered!